 2. Choose Your Domain Name

 Next, you’ll choose your website domain — like www.YourBusiness.com.
 Most businesses prefer to use a .com name since it’s the most popular and best-known extension.
-If your top choice is taken, consider adding an extra word, like your city name, or check out our top 25 domain name ideas for additional tips.
+If your top choice is taken, consider adding an extra word, like your city name.

 Lastly, you’ll enter your payment information and finalize your order.
 Keep in mind that to get the best pricing, you do need to pay for three years upfront.
 However, you can also cancel within 30 days for a full refund.
 If you aren’t happy how your website turns out, cancel and try a different option.